arifein/gbc-boxmodel-sensitivity/README.md

 ---NEW FILES FOR PULSE EXPERIMENTS---

-'forWeb_PulseEmiss.m': Sets up emissions scenario for a pulse in anthropogenic Hg emissions
+`forWeb_PulseEmiss.m`: Sets up emissions scenario for a pulse in anthropogenic Hg emissions

-'forWeb_RunPulse.m': run pulse simulations for selected time period and size of pulse, whether as an emission or a release
+`forWeb_RunPulse.m`: run pulse simulations for selected time period and size of pulse, whether as an emission or a release

-'forWeb_AnalyzePulse.m': Analyze the pulse experiment and calculate coefficients for estimating effective anthropogenic mercury emissions (EAME) due to legacy re-emissions after the pulse
+`forWeb_AnalyzePulse.m`: Analyze the pulse experiment and calculate coefficients for estimating effective anthropogenic mercury emissions (EAME) due to legacy re-emissions after the pulse